-1. The EA membership structure requires IQ riders to compete on EA registered horses at IQ events in any competitive or 'above the line' classes, as well as any class at the State Championships or National Championships.
-Each horse/rider combination must be registered annually with IQ (at no additional charge) and have a unique IQ identifying number.
-The IQ horse registration must be received by the EQ office prior to that horse being competed in IQ events each year.
-The EA
+1. The EA membership structure requires IQ riders to compete on EA registered horses at IQ events in any competitive or 'above the line' classes, as well as any class at the State Championships or

-2 Competitive or 'Above the line' classes are classified as Elementary and above for Dressage; 1.05m and above for Jumping and Preliminary and above for Eventing.
+&lt;sup>2 Competitive or 'Above the line' classes are classified as Elementary and above for Dressage; 1.05m and above for Jumping and Preliminary and above for Eventing.
 Refer to the EA membership structure